Aidar5/nattoeng/docs/source/book/18_db/order_by.rst

 ORDER BY
 ~~~~~~~~

 ORDER BY operator is used to sort the output by a certain field, ascending or descending.
-To do this, it is added to SELECT operator.
+To do this it should be added to SELECT operator.

 If you perform a simple SELECT query, the output is: